aedart/athenaeum/docs/archive/current/http-clients/usage.md

 ## Obtain Http Client

-To obtain a http client, you can use the `HttpClientsManager`, which can be obtained via a trait.
+To obtain a Http Client instance, use the `HttpClientsManager`.
+It can be obtained via `HttpClientsManagerTrait`.

 ```php
 use Aedart\Http\Clients\Traits\HttpClientsManagerTrait;